What are the benefits of being an Alaska Tribal Spectrum member?

 The ATS Policy Board is made up of ATS Tribally-elected managers that maintain the network policies of the ATN.
 This ensures that the ATN is managed for the maximum benefit of all Tribal members who determine their own destiny.

-7. Your community is poised to take advantage of mobility in the future.
+7. Your community can take advantage of mobility.

 8. There are no Tribal requirements for network equipment maintenance.

-- All ATS communities will be part of the ATN.
-Network equipment upkeep and management will be maintained by the Network Access Owners (NAO) to a standard required for top quality service.
+- Network equipment upkeep and management will be maintained by the Network Access Owners (NAOs) to a standard required for top quality service.
 Unless the Tribe contracts to be the NAO, the Tribe need not provide any expertise or be responsible for any upkeep.

-- Technical training/job skill training opportunities with local VSPs for Tribal members will be offered by the VSPs.
+- Technical training/job skill training opportunities with local Virtual Service Providers (VSPs) for Tribal members will be offered by the VSPs.

-9. FCC "Buildout" requirements will be addressed for your community.
+9. FCC spectrum "Buildout" requirements will be addressed for your community.